 - Meet the English language requirement.

 The application process is pretty lengthy, and complicated.
 The first part involves going through an eligibility review where they check if you’ve fulfilled the minimum requirements for the scholarship.
-If you passed the first eligibility check, they’ll go through the essays / statements that you’ve written and your whole application to see how you responded to their questions and how you fit the characteristics of their intended scholar(s).
-If your application make the cut, you’ll be called for an interview, in which, well, pray to God that if you can make it through the interview and get an offer from them.
+If you passed the first eligibility check, they’ll go through the essays / statements that you’ve written and your whole application.
+Here, they want to see how you responded to their questions and how you fit the characteristics of their intended scholar(s).
+If your application makes the cut, you’ll be called for an interview, in which, well, pray to God that if you can make it through the interview and get an offer from them.

 I’m not going to write a post on tips on getting a Chevening scholarship, because, obviously, no scholarship on my hands and all.
 But I guess I just wanted to write about the whole journey because, why not, perhaps it was time to write about it now after keeping it to myself for the better part of the past one year.
 Plus it can help to serve as a reminder for Future-Me in case I’m thinking about trying out something new and challenging again.

 The application process was, in my own personal opinion, pretty straightforward.
 The essays, with me being me and me loving to write about what I love to do and all, went well.
-I have to thank my advisor in the US, as well as a couple of friends, for helping me proofread my essays, as well as providing input on how I could’ve made it better and everything.
+I have to thank my advisor in the US, as well as a couple of friends, for helping me proofread my essays.
+They helped in providing input on how I could’ve made it better and everything.

 So, I failed.
 My Chevening dream is a lost dream – but it was perhaps for a good reason.
 It gave me more time to actually think about what I wanted to do with my life, and prompt me to give more thoughts into my future career plans.
 And while I didn’t manage to secure a Chevening scholarship, that didn’t mean that I have to give up on my other dreams in life and stop pursuing my goals, it basically just meant that I have to find some other ways of pursuing my goals.
 Which is fine, because, hey, when one door closes, another door opens, no? 🙂